-Cafe Savoy, our favorite place for breakfast and pastries in town, serves not one, but two types of hot chocolate.
+Cafe Savoy, our favorite place for breakfast in Prague, serves not one, but two types of hot chocolate.
 The "Savoy hot chocolate", which forms a part of Jan's favorite Savoy breakfast, is from the Dominican Republic and hot milk is used to make it.
 The second type is the "Savoy dessert hot chocolate", and it is made of Valrhona chocolate and hot water.
 It is served with whipped cream, which can be added to the cup and melt in the chocolate.
 While both hot chocolates here are great and not that sweet, we tested both side by side and we must say we found the latter to be better and more chocolatey, although Jan truly enjoys the first one as part of his breakfast.

 If you like chocolate in any form, Choco Cafe is definitely a place worth visiting.
 This family-owned cafe and chocolatier does focus primarily on chocolate, selling a wide variety of its own chocolates in the cafe (along with pralines, cakes and macaroons).
 Their hot chocolate menu is fairly extensive and you can combine various types of hot chocolate with other ingredients, such as fruits and different alcohols.
 It is easy to get carried away with your order and end up with something you might not enjoy (like the hot white chocolate).
 Our advice: stick to the basic type and maybe one ingredient.
 Just one word of caution: the hot chocolate here is very rich and thick and might be too powerful for some.
 While we may have an issue with the service (the cafe is truly family-owned and you might be served by someone's cousin), we think their product is sinfully good.
 Make sure you try their Horicke trubicky rolls, a light-as-air regional specialty protected by the EU.
 The place tends to get crowded fairly quickly in the winter so reservations are a good idea.